apache/flink-cdc/docs/content/pipelines/starrocks-pipeline.md

 * For schema change synchronization
   * only supports add/drop columns
   * the new column will always be added to the last position
-  * if your StarRocks version is 3.2 or later, you can set `table.create.properties.fast_schema_evolution` to `true` to speed up the schema change.
+  * if your StarRocks version is 3.2 or later, and using the connector to create table automatically, you can set `table.create.properties.fast_schema_evolution` to `true` to speed up the schema change.

 * For data synchronization, the pipeline connector uses [StarRocks Sink Connector](https://github.com/StarRocks/starrocks-connector-for-apache-flink) to write data to StarRocks.
 You can see [sink documentation](https://github.com/StarRocks/starrocks-connector-for-apache-flink/blob/main/docs/content/connector-sink.md)